threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

 - **TF Explorer**: Public directory listing all the nodes/farmers in the grid
 - **Blockchain**: money blockchain, money transaction are executed on this chain using ThreefoldToken (TFT).
-- **Node**: Hardware running 0-OS and responsible to provide capacity to the TFGrid
+- **Node**: Hardware running 0-OS and responsible to provide capacity to the TF Grid